Claire-Fisher/Donofy/TESTING.md

 ***
 **Donation form**
 * Expected:
-  * If donation total = 0, give user an error message and send back to index page.
+  * If donation total = 0, give the user an error message and send them back to index page.
   * Donate page shows current SAVED donation preferences with correct info.
-  * If no user personal details saved, donation form will show generic placeholders in all fields.
+  * If no user personal details are saved, donation form will show generic placeholders in all fields.
-  * If user personal details save, donation form will prepopulate form with their data.
+  * If user personal details save, donation form will pre-populate form with their data.
   * Form fields left blank.
 Expect donation attempt to halt and error message display to the user.
   * Form validation on email, phone number, and card payments.
 * Testing:
-  * Set and saved a zero subscription in My Donofy, navigated to Donate page.
+  * Set and saved a zero subscription in My Donofy, navigated to the Donate page.
-  * Set and saved some different values, for varying number of charities.
+  * Set and saved some different values, for a varying number of charities.
 Navigated to the Donate page.
-  * Cleared all personal data from user, inspected Donate page.
+  * Cleared all personal data from the user, inspected the Donate page.
   * Saved full profile info in My Details for the current user.
 Inspected the Donate page.
   * Tried a blank entry for each field in turn and tried to submit the form.
   * Entered invalid data for each field in turn.
 Tried to submit the form.